Agnes River (Australia)

-The Agnes River is a perennial river of the West Gippsland catchment, located in the South Gippsland region of the Australian state of Victoria.
+The Agnes River is a perennial river of the West Gippsland catchment, in the South Gippsland region of the Australian state of Victoria.

 Course and features

 Agnes River rises below Beech Hill in state forestry area within the Strzelecki Ranges, and flows generally south in a highly meandering course, before reaching its mouth in Corner Inlet of Bass Strait, southeast of the town of in the South Gippsland Shire.
 The river descends 570 m over its course.

 The Agnes River sub-catchment area is managed by the West Gippsland Catchment Management Authority.